-Hearing Loss Simulator
+Hearing Loss Simulator (HLS)

-The Hearing Loss Simulator demonstrates the effect of the client's hearing loss for the spouse or family member.
+The Hearing Loss Simulator "simulates" the effect of the client's hearing loss for the spouse or family member.
 The program attenuates an input signal to simulate the audiogram.
-The spouse or family member listens to the free field speakers.
-The third party member can hear how their own voice is distorted by the hearing loss when the Record input option is used.
+It is a powerful counseling tool for the spouse or family member, who can listen to how their own voice is distorted by the hearing loss.